 Let’s create a new access point.
 I want to give an IAM user Alice permission to

 Alice.
 I’m going to name this access point

 alices-access-point.
-There are options for restricting access to a Virtual Private Cloud, which just requires a Virtual Private Cloud ID.
+There are options for restricting access to a Amazon VPC, which just requires a Amazon VPC ID.
 In this, I want to allow access from outside the VPC as well, so after I took this screenshot, I selected Internet and moved onto the next step.